 by Maria Perno Goldie, RDH, MS

-Maria Perno Goldie, RDH, BA, MS, is president elect of the International Federation of Dental Hygienists.
+Maria Perno Goldie, RDH, BA, MS, is president of the International Federation of Dental Hygienists.
 She is also a 2003 winner of the Pfizer/ADHA Award for Excellence in Dental Hygiene.
-Maria is visiting faculty at the University of Rome for the Interdisciplinary Master's Degree Program in Advanced Technologies in the Sciences of Oral Hygiene and a member of the International Association for Dental Research (IADR).
+Maria is visiting faculty at the University of Rome for the Interdisciplinary Master’s Degree Program in Advanced Technologies in the Sciences of Oral Hygiene, and at the University of Pisa.
+She is also a member of the International Association for Dental Research (IADR).